MaddulaSatwika/HeartDiseasePrediction/README.md

 ## Future improvements
   1. Integrate with a user-friendly web interface.
   2.Test with larger and more diverse datasets.
   3.Experiment with deep learning models.

-"# HeartDiseasePrediction"